Anxiety Attack Vs. Panic Attack

 If you have any of these risk factors, you may be predisposed to develop panic disorder or another form of anxiety disorder.
 Keep in mind that while these are common contributors to anxiety, everyone’s story is different.
 By connecting with a doctor and therapist, you can develop a better understanding of the origins of your symptoms and how to treat them.

-• Certain physical conditions, including thyroid problems and heart conditions
+• Certain physical conditions, including thyroid problems, heart conditions, or dysfunction of the amygdala (which processes fear)

 • Personality traits such as shyness or discomfort with unfamiliar people and other social situations